Mentoring can help individuals and their career development. ScreenSkills supports:

 Meet our mentoring community

-Here you can find information and links to organisations and charities within the wider screen industry across the UK who offer mentoring schemes or mentoring support as part of a wider initiative or as part of our Mentoring Network.
+Here you can find a list of organisations and charities within the wider screen industry across the UK which have been supported by ScreenSkills to offer mentoring schemes or mentoring support as part of a wider initiative or as part of our Mentoring Network.
 Together we are providing a mentoring community of best practice.
-If you are an organisation charity or a productdion company interested in finding out more about joining the community of best practice, please contact email@example.com.
+If you are an organisation charity or a production company interested in finding out more about joining the community of best practice, please contact firstname.lastname@example.org.

 Thanks for giving us your feedback, your response has been saved.
 If you'd like to also leave a comment you can do so in the field below.